AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.md

 ## Update Events

 We'll demonstrate updates by taking the values we created and replacing them with new values.
-Once you've modified the events client-side, you submit them to the Qi Service with `UpdateValueAsync` or `UpdateValuesAsync`:
+Once you've modified the events client-side, you submit them to the Qi service with `UpdateValueAsync` or `UpdateValuesAsync`:

 ```c#
 	qiclient.UpdateValueAsync("evtStream", JsonConvert.SerializeObject(evt)).Wait();